amnemonic/Quansheng_UV-K5_Firmware/python-utils/readme.md

 To calibrate ADC so battery voltage display more accurately invoke `batt_calibrator.py COM1 calibrate` like below:
 ```
 > batt_calibrator.py COM1 calibrate
-Enter voltage from multimeter and press enter: 7.68
+Enter voltage from multimeter and press enter:
 ```
 now follow steps:
 - connect radio to PC
+- power on radio
 - lay your radio with display to the bottom and battery up
 - measure voltage on two exposed pad on bottom of the battery
 - wait till voltage stabilizes